SmartLucas/VeggieBot/README.txt

 Version Number: 4.1.0

-When He will be Updated: He will be updated frequently every week.
+When He will be Updated: He will be updated frequently with minor features, updates to his features, and other stuff.

 Debut Date: June 28, 2013